FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 Here, we update `registration.data`, which is an empty object FusionAuth provides for storing arbitrary data related to a user.

 Note that we use `req.query` to assign the User ID and the value of `registration.data.userData`.
-This allows us to easily send information from our React client by including it in the URI.
+This allows us to easily send information from our React client by including it as a query parameter in the URI.

 ### Setting User Data from React